ottok/debcraft/README.md

-  --build-dirs-path    Path for writing build files and arfitacs (default: parent directory) --distribution       Linux distribution to build in (default: debian:sid) --container-command  container command to use (default: podman) --clean              ensure container base is updated and sources clean -h, --help           display this help and exit --version            display version and exit
+  --build-dirs-path    Path for writing build files and arfitacs (default: parent directory) --distribution       Linux distribution to build in (default: debian:sid) --container-command  container command to use (default: podman) --pull               ensure container base is updated --clean              ensure and sources are clean -h, --help           display this help and exit --version            display version and exit